-10 of the Best Camping Spots in New York State
+13 of The Best Camping Spots in New York State

 Outdoor enthusiasts will fawn over the endless activities found at Fahnestock State Park.
-Located less than two hours from New York City, this park is in both Putnam and Duchess Counties and has 80 campsites that feature natural rock ridges that create private alcove for guests.
-Many travelers visit this park for stunning lakeside views of Canopus Lake where you’ll find boating, fishing and swimming.
+Located less than two hours from New York City, this park is in both Putnam and Duchess counties and has 80 campsites that feature natural rock ridges that help create private alcoves for guests.
+Many travelers visit this park for stunning lakeside views of Canopus Lake where you can enjoy boating, fishing and swimming.

 Grab your beach towel and head to Hither Hills State Park.
 Located in Montauk, Long Island and about 122 miles from New York City, this park is the perfect spot if you are hoping to combine a beach trip and camping trip all in one.
 The ocean-side campground features sport fishing, horseback riding, boating, hunting, biking and windsurfing as well as scenic picnic areas and fireplaces.
 A must-do activity is hiking the “walking dunes” trail on Napeague Harbor that move southeast a few feet each year due to high winds.

 Yes, you read that correctly…diamond mining.
 Herkimer Diamond KOA Resort offers several unique amenities but their above ground surface mines are a can’t miss attraction.
-You can search for quartz crystals that were formed over 500 million years ago and keep whatever treasures you find.
-Next to the campsite you’ll find the West Canada Creek where you can fish, kayak and canoe.
-You can pick from an array of lodging options including cabins, luxury lodges and tent and RV sites.
+Here you can search for quartz crystals that were formed over 500 million years ago and keep whatever treasures you find.
+Next to the campsite you’ll find the West Canada Creek where you can fish, tube, kayak and canoe.

-Nature aficionados look no further than Wellesley Island State Park.
+Nature aficionados, Wellesley Island State Park is the place for you.
 With over 400 campsites, this state park is located on the St. Lawrence River and offers guests a rustic camping experience where you can fish, hunt, hike, swim, bike and boat.
-One of the park’s popular attractions is the Minna Anthony Common Nature Center, which offers nature exhibits, eight miles of hiking trails, live animals, educational displays and varied habitats.
-The center also overlooks Eel Bay where you can find four glacial potholes.
+One of the park’s popular attractions is the Minna Anthony Common Nature Center, which offers nature exhibits, hiking trails, a seasonal butterfly house, educational displays and varied habitats.
+For those looking for a less rugged camping experience, the campground also offers fully outfitted cabins.

 Voted Best Attraction in New York State by USA Today in 2017, Letchworth State Park is located less than an hour south of Rochester and is nicknamed the ‘Grand Canyon of the East.’
 Camping is available all year long as well as other activities such as mountain biking, kayaking, whitewater rafting, horseback riding, bird watching, hot-air balloon rides and 66 miles of hiking trails.
 Winter activities include cross-country skiing, horse-drawn sleigh rides, snow tubing and snowmobiling.
 There’s an activity here for everyone no matter what type of camping experience you are looking for.

-Located between the Catskill Mountains and Hudson River, Rap Van Winkle Campgrounds is the ultimate destination for families.
+Located between the Catskill Mountains and Hudson River, Rip Van Winkle Campgrounds is the ultimate destination for families.
 This campground offers tent sites, cabin rentals and RV parking for guests of all camping levels.
-You’ll be able to stay busy throughout your entire stay with amenities such as bocce ball, multiple playgrounds, a swimming hole and pool, fishing, pedal boats, horseshoes and much more.
+You’ll be able to stay busy throughout your entire stay with amenities such as bocce ball, multiple playgrounds, a swimming hole and pool, fishing, pedal boats, horseshoes, an outdoor movie theatre and much more.

 Harriman State Park is the second largest state park in New York State and is a mecca for hikers of all skill levels.
 With over 200 miles of hiking trails including marked and unmarked trails, this park lets visitors takes in the views of 31 lakes, two beaches and numerous rolling hills and streams.
 If hiking isn’t your thing, guests can also swim, fish, boat and bike.